 4/5P offers were the most used

-Stand-alone or single play offers, which are characterised by not being provided as part of a bundle, represented 72.1% of mobile accesses and 15.4% of fixed accesses.
+Stand-alone, single play of 1P offers, which are characterised by not being provided as part of a bundle, represented 72.0% of mobile accesses and 15.3% of fixed accesses.

-Bundled revenues increased by 3.4% and unit revenue decreased by 0.5%
+Bundled revenue up 3.4% and unit revenue remains unchanged

-The level of concentration, measured by the Herfindahl-Hirschman Index, remains high, with 4/5P offers recording the highest level of concentration.
-The current trend towards lower concentration began in 2013, with the launch of Vodafone’s triple play offer supported on FTTH.
-Overall, the level of concentration has not changed significantly since the beginning of 2018, with the exception of 4/5P offers where there has been a downward trend.
+The level of concentration, measured by the Herfindahl-Hirschman Index, remained high in comparison with the previous quarter.
+The 4/5P offers are those that recorded the highest level of concentration.
+The current trend towards lower concentration began in 2013, with the launch of Vodafone's triple play offer supported on FTTH.
+Overall, the level of concentration has not changed significantly since the beginning of 2018, except for the 4/5P offers where there has been a downward trend.